daviddwlee84/LeetCode/Notes/Algorithm/BinarySearchTemplates.md

 A + (B - A) // 2
 ```

-## Finding First and Last True in an Array
+## Finding First and Last True/False in an Array

 > [reference](https://youtu.be/PZn394-UK-E?t=850)